 To provide the products of the Platform, Piano is using trackers, especially cookies on standard websites, or mobile IDs on native applications.
 Local storage, server-to-server request, clear gifs, pixel tags, web beacons or other similar technologies may also be used in some cases.

-You can access some information about the trackers used thanks to the following links:
+You can access some information about the trackers used on and across all products (Composer, VX, ID, ESP, DMP, Analytics) under to the following link:

 Users can control the use of trackers on their devices via the following means: